The Japanese Character of Reiki

 Healing Touch has many techniques to use depending on what the practitioner finds when accessing the client’s energy field; Reiki has only one basic hand sequence.
 I find the simplicity of Reiki is also its strength.

 Reiki is a wonderful way to learn how to do hands-on-healing.
-People can learn Reiki to heal themselves when they are going though difficult life transitions.
+People can learn Reiki to heal themselves when they are going through difficult life transitions.
 Reiki is also wonderful for healing pets, plants and energizing food before you eat.

 Reiki has been a powerful self-healing and meditation practice for me.
 I use Reiki on myself to prepare for a day of sessions and before I go to sleep at night.

-In the Second Degree Reiki class I received symbols that gave me the ability to increase the strength of the Reiki energy, to work directly on the mental and emotional fields and to send healing at a distance.
+In the Second Degree Reiki class, I received symbols that gave me the ability to increase the strength of the Reiki energy, to work directly on the mental and emotional fields and to send healing at a distance.

 The Distant Healing Symbol is a powerful way to send energy.
 When I hear something on the radio, such as an earthquake or natural disaster, I can send Reiki to the situation, people, and place to work for the highest possible good for all.
 This process of sending healing energies to others also helps me to release any judgments, blocks or resistance I may have to what is present in the moment.
 This is a very profound and beautiful healing practice I use often.